Petrolisthes cabrilloi

-Petrolisthes cabrilloi, also known as the Cabrillo porcelain crab, is a species of crab.
-Native to the Pacific coast of North America, it was first described to science by Steve Glassell in 1945.
+Petrolisthes cabrilloi, also known as the Cabrillo porcelain crab, is a species of porcelain crab.
+Native to the Pacific coast of North America, it was first described to science by Steve Glassell in 1945 from crabs collected in Anaheim Landing, California.
 Its range is believed to be from Morro Bay to Baja California.
 It is more common than its close cousin Petrolisthes cinctipes in waters south of Point Conception.